Irfanbsse2060/emails-input/README.md

   We can avoid this by styling using javascript which i believe will affect the code readability that's why for now i have created separate css file.
 We can switch to this approach as well if its necessary, It won't take much time as we already have style defined.

-### It is tested on the latest version of  firefox, safari, chrome.
+### It is tested on the latest version of  firefox, safari, chrome, Microsoft Edge (Version 90.0.818.66 )